lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC compresses and decompresses headers based on shared contexts between devices.
 Each context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.
 If a Rule matches, the matched header fields are replaced by the RuleID and some residual bits.
-Thus, different Rules may correspond to divers protocols packets that a device expects to send or receive.
+Thus, different Rules may correspond to diverse protocol packets that a device expects to send or receive.

 A Rule describes the packets's entire header with an ordered list of fields descriptions; see section 7 of {{rfc8724}}.
 Thereby each description contains the field ID (FID), its length (FL), and its position (FP),